Classical cultural movement (1700s)

 This belief in Vulcan, understood as a reasonable god and the source of all reason, had emotional consequences for believers.
 They became supremely confident about their present abilities and equally optimistic about the future.

-Scientific discoveries: rapid growth
+discoveries: rapid growth

 This led, beginning in the late 1600s and continuing through the 1700s, to scientific discoveries occurring with increasingly frequency.
 The natural sciences advanced rapidly in knowledge, coherence, and comprehensiveness.